clinical-biomarkers/biomarker-partnership/src/data_conversion/README.md

 EMAIL='example@example.com'
 ```

-The [pymed](https://github.com/gijswobben/pymed) wrapper library used for the PubMed API access *should* handle request batching so rate limiting is not exceeded
+The [pymed](https://github.com/gijswobben/pymed) wrapper library used for the PubMed API access *should* handle request batching so rate limiting is not exceeded.

 ## Usage